 - kept 73% of its community fees at 2019/2020 pricing.
 By keeping these fees low Council aim to encourage greater participation across the municipality and maintain sustainable community affordability. - maintained Commercial fees increases to 2% to reflect the rate cap maximum increase.
-The increase is necessary to balance cost recovery, competitive pressures and council's financial sustainability objectives. - After assessment of the current economic conditions all non-statutory fees and charges will remain frozen at 2019/2020 prices until 1 January 2021. - The main services where the revenue from fees and charges has significantly reduced due to COVID-19, are Banyule Leisure services, Transport Engineering, Transfer Station, Function Centres, Early Childhood Services, Development Planning, and Building Permits & Inspections.
+The increase is necessary to balance cost recovery, competitive pressures and council's financial sustainability objectives. - The main services where the revenue from fees and charges has significantly reduced due to COVID-19, are Banyule Leisure services, Transport Engineering, Transfer Station, Function Centres, Early Childhood Services, Development Planning, and Building Permits & Inspections.